Centre for Research into Language

 The Centre for Research into Language is a cross-faculty research centre providing a platform for Winchester academics and interested members of the wider community to share knowledge and expertise surrounding the English language and language and linguistics in general.
 Over the past years the centre has focussed on a range of topics, such as language and perception, language and identity, ecological linguistics, gender and language, and psycholinguistics.

-The centre maintains close links with other interdisciplinary University centres such as the Wessex Centre for History and Archaeology, the Psychology Department and the English Project, a charitable initiative promoting awareness and understanding of the unfolding global story of the English language.
+The centre maintains close links with other interdisciplinary University units such as the Wessex Centre for History and Archaeology and the Psychology Department, as well as the English Project, a charitable initiative led by University academics promoting awareness and understanding of the unfolding global story of the English language.